honeycombio/refinery/config.md

 ## Legacy Metrics

-### Section Name: `LegacyMetrics`

-Configuration for Refinery's legacy metrics.
+`LegacyMetrics` `LegacyMetrics` contains configuration for Refinery's legacy metrics.
 Version 1.x of Refinery used this format for sending Metrics to Honeycomb.
 The metrics generated that way are nonstandard and will be deprecated in a future release.
-New installations should prefer OTelMetrics.
+New installations should prefer `OTelMetrics`.

 ### `Enabled`

-Enabled controls whether to send metrics to Honeycomb.

-This controls whether to send legacy-formatted metrics to Honeycomb.
+Enabled controls whether to send legacy-formatted metrics to Honeycomb.

+Each of the metrics providers can be enabled or disabled independently.
+Metrics can be sent to multiple destinations.

 - Not eligible for live reload.
 - Type: `bool`

 ### `APIHost`

-APIHost is the URL of the Honeycomb API to which metrics will be sent.
+APIHost is the URL of the Honeycomb API where legacy metrics are sent.

-Specifies the URL for the upstream Honeycomb API for legacy metrics.
+Refinery's internal metrics will be sent to this host using the standard Honeycomb Events API.

 - Not eligible for live reload.
 - Type: `url`